Author: Jeff Bacon

 Why the Birth Certificate Alone Is Not Enough

-A birth certificate can matter, but fathers often still need a court order or formal acknowledgment to protect custody and parenting time.
+A birth certificate can matter.
+But fathers often still need a court order or formal acknowledgment to protect custody and parenting time.
 Without an enforceable order, access can be unstable.

 The Three Ways Paternity Gets Established in Oklahoma